-Our agreement with biolitec expires in March 2007. biolitec sells its ELVeS 810 and ELVeS 980, which are substantially identical to the lasers in our Precision 810 and Precision 980, to customers other than interventional radiologists and vascular surgeons in the United States and Canada and distributes those products without restriction in the rest of the world.
-In the future, biolitec may also market its ELVeS 810 and ELVeS 980 to the interventional radiology and vascular surgery marketplace in the United States and Canada.
+Our agreement with biolitec expires in March 2007.
+If we fail to purchase the minimum amounts of products specified in the agreement, our exclusive rights become non-exclusive. biolitec sells its ELVeS 810 and ELVeS 980, which are substantially identical to the lasers in our Precision 810 and Precision 980, to customers other than interventional radiologists and vascular surgeons in the United States and Canada and distributes those products without restriction in the rest of the world.
 Our elvs is one of only four laser systems that are cleared for sale in the United States by the FDA and is the only laser system built and serviced in the United States.